junxit/us-congress-code/title-15/chapter-2/sec-58.md

 Amendment by Pub.
 L. 109–455 repealed effective Sept.
 30, 2020, and provisions amended by Pub.
 L. 109–455 to be amended to read as if Pub.
 L. 109–455 had not been enacted, see section 13 of Pub.
 L. 109–455, as amended by section 1 of Pub.
 L. 112–203, set out as a note under section 44 of this title.

+### Short Title of 2016 Amendment

+Pub.
+L. 114–274, § 1, Dec.
+14, 2016, 130 Stat.
+1401, provided that: “This Act [enacting section 45c of this title and provisions set out as a note under section 45c of this title] may be cited as the ‘Better Online Ticket Sales Act of 2016’ or the ‘BOTS Act of 2016’.”
+Pub.
+L. 114–258, § 1, Dec.
+14, 2016, 130 Stat.
+1355, provided that: “This Act [enacting section 45b of this title] may be cited as the ‘Consumer Review Fairness Act of 2016’.”

 ### Short Title of 2006 Amendment

 Pub.
 L. 109–455, § 1, Dec.
 22, 2006, 120 Stat.
 3372, provided that: “This Act [enacting sections 57b–2a, 57b–2b, 57c–1, and 57c–2 of this title, amending this section, sections 44, 45, 46, 56, and 57b–2 of this title, and section 3412 of Title 12, Banks and Banking, and enacting provisions set out as notes under section 44 of this title] may be cited as the ‘Undertaking Spam, Spyware, And Fraud Enforcement With Enforcers beyond Borders Act of 2006’ or the ‘U.S. SAFE WEB Act of 2006’.”
 [Section 1 of Pub.
 L. 109–455, set out above, repealed effective Sept.
 30, 2020, see section 13 of Pub.
 L. 109–455, as amended by section 1 of Pub.
 L. 112–203, set out as a Termination Date of 2006 Amendment note under section 44 of this title.]